-We marketers like to think we have our fingers on the pulse — of pop culture, technology, web use, consumer habits, etc. But SEO has experienced some pretty major changes in the last few years, and it can feel like you’re swimming upstream just trying to keep up.
+We marketers like to think we have our fingers on the pulse of pop culture, technology, web use, consumer habits, and the general goings on of the internet.
+But SEO has experienced some pretty major changes in the last few years, and it can feel like you’re swimming upstream just trying to keep up.

 What is SEO?